 Kathleen manages patient participation on clinical trials, including assessing if patients are eligible and registering patients for clinical trials.

 Katie manages the BTTC clinical trial operations, budgets, and agreements.
 She also plans meetings, data management, clinical monitoring and payment processing for BTTC centers.

-Brittany facilitates partnerships with non-profit organizations who share a common concern for improving the outcomes of patients with rare CNS tumors through awareness and education.
-She also provides referral information and education materials to providers, advocates, patients and their families.
+Brittany manages program operations, plans workshops and meetings, oversees and coordinates projects and aids leadership to achieve project success.
+She also facilitates partnerships with non-profit organizations and provides referral information and education materials to providers, advocates, patients and their families.